Keri Waterland appointed Chair of Sex Offender Policy Board

 Waterland is currently the Assistant Secretary of the Offender Change Division, which oversees evidence and research-based programs intended to reduce recidivism and enhance public safety.
 The division also oversees classification and transportation of offenders, the End of Sentence Review Committee, law enforcement notification of sex offenders, and community hearings and supervision of offenders classified as sexually violent predators who release from the Special Commitment Center.

-Waterland, who’s been with the DOC since June 2014, began as the Senior Administrator of Programs for the Offender Change Division.
+Waterland, who’s been with the Department of Corrections (DOC) since June 2014, began as the Senior Administrator of Programs for the Offender Change Division.
 She was appointed as Acting Assistant Secretary of the division in October 2014, and was appointed permanently on July 1, 2015.

 As chair of the sex offender policy board, Waterland will preside over all board meetings, appoint presiding officers and members of subcommittees, and decide all points of order.